 We have all encountered a person with narcissistic personality disorder.
 These dealings can lead to some toxicity in our minds and in our overall mental wellness.
 If this person is close to us, the encounter could translate to emotional injuries, spiritual injuries, and in some cases physical injuries.

 A narcissist requires a lot of energy, which sometimes can be extremely negative.
 This level of toxicity varies from person to person, since some people are mildly narcissistic, and others are a lot more severe to the point of being a malignant narcissist.
 These people hurt and abuse others intentionally and should be avoided at all costs from day one.

 The severe narcissist is the one that is the most damaging.
 They are deceiving and they twist the facts to suit their own reality.
 Often times, the person at the other end of the relationship is the recipient of guilt trips, shaming for not accepting certain conditions, ridicule, and belittling.
-Sometimes they are falsely told that they are crazy, or seeing thing (a term called “gaslighting”).
+Sometimes they are falsely told that they are crazy, or seeing things (a term called “gaslighting”).

 Whether you’re dealing with a mildly narcissistic person, or a server narcissist, they both can damage your psyche.
 They can present a lot of red flags and deal-breaking behaviors.

 In order for a wellness balance to occur in the world of a toxic narcissist, they must change their ways of looking at not only themselves, but also at the world around them.

 I’m really not sure if this is even possible because it requires they be present on a deeper level.

 How can that be, when their needs are shallow and surface-related?
 Shallowness is the one constant in their life.
 There isn’t much depth to the way they relate to others.